dodonotdo/Cloud-Azure/Connect_to_a_storage_account_using_an_Azure_Private_Endpoint.md

 5. then, go to reveiw and create . after creating the  role assignment , the role will be added inside the resource group.

 ### NOTE:
-Resources ( storage account, VM, and etc....) also followed the same procedure for role assignment.
+`Resources` ( storage account, VM, and etc....) also followed the same procedure for `role assignment`.

 To learn much details, visit this page - https://docs.microsoft.com/en-us/azure/private-link/tutorial-private-endpoint-storage-portal